+2 (p) means the considered period which can be a phase, a combination of phases or the whole cycle

+3 defined and calculated by GNT_RealWorld_Driving Range.docx

-2.1.
-OVC-HEVs and NOVC-HEVs shall have been run-in in accordance with the requirements of paragraph 2.3.3. of Sub-Annex 6.
+- 2.1.
+OVC-HEVs and NOVC-HEVs shall have been run-in in accordance with the requirements of paragraph 2.3.3. of Sub-Annex 6. - 2.2.

-- 2.2.
 NOVC-FCHVs shall have been run-in at least 3000 km with their fuel cell and REESS installed. - 2.3.
 PEVs shall have been run-in at least 300. - 2.4.
-All REESS having no influence on CO_2 mass emissions or H_2 consumption shall be excluded from monitoring. - 3.
+All REESS having no influence on CO2 mass emissions or H2 consumption shall be excluded from monitoring. - 3.
 Test procedure - 3.1.
 General requirements - 3.1.1.
-For all OVC-HEVs, NOVC-HEVs, PEVs and NOVC-FCHVs, the following shall apply where applicable:

-3.1.1.1.
-Vehicles shall be tested according to the applicable test cycles described in paragraph 1.4.2. of this Sub-Annex.

-3.1.1.2.
-If the vehicle cannot follow the applicable test cycle within the speed trace tolerances in accordance with paragraph 2.6.8.3. of Sub-Annex 6, the accelerator control shall, unless stated otherwise, be fully activated until the required speed trace is reached again.

-3.1.1.3.
-The powertrain start procedure shall be initiated by means of the devices provided for this purpose according to the manufacturer's instructions.

-3.1.1.4.
-For OVC-HEVs, NOVC-HEVs and PEVs, exhaust emissions sampling and measurement of electric energy consumption shall begin for each applicable test cycle before or at the initiation of the vehicle start procedure and end at the conclusion of each applicable test cycle.

-3.1.1.5.
-For OVC-HEVs and NOVC-HEVs, gaseous emission compounds, shall be analysed for each individual test phase It is permitted to omit the phase analysis for phases where no combustion engine operates.

-3.1.1.6.
-Particle number shall be analysed for each individual phase and particulate matter emission shall be analysed for each applicable test cycle.

-3.1.2.
-Forced cooling as described in paragraph 2.7.2. of Sub-Annex 6 shall apply only for the chargesustaining Type 1 test for OVC-HEVs in accordance with paragraph 3.2. of this Sub-Annex and for testing NOVC-HEVs in accordance with paragraph 3.3. of this Sub-Annex.

-3.2.
-OVC-HEVs

-3.2.1.
-Vehicles shall be tested under charge-depleting operating condition (CD condition), and charge-sustaining operating condition (CS condition).

-3.2.2.
-Vehicles may be tested according to four possible test sequences:

-3.2.2.1.
-Option 1: charge-depleting Type 1 test with no subsequent charge-sustaining Type 1 test.

-3.2.2.2.
-Option 2: charge-sustaining Type 1 test with no subsequent charge-depleting Type 1 test.

-3.2.2.3.
-Option 3: charge-depleting Type 1 test with a subsequent charge-sustaining Type 1 test.

-3.2.2.4.
+For all OVC-HEVs, NOVC-HEVs, PEVs and NOVC-FCHVs, the following shall apply where applicable: - 3.1.1.1.
+Vehicles shall be tested according to the applicable test cycles described in paragraph 1.4.2. of this Sub-Annex. - 3.1.1.2.
+If the vehicle cannot follow the applicable test cycle within the speed trace tolerances in accordance with paragraph 2.6.8.3. of Sub-Annex 6, the accelerator control shall, unless stated otherwise, be fully activated until the required speed trace is reached again. - 3.1.1.3.
+The powertrain start procedure shall be initiated by means of the devices provided for this purpose according to the manufacturer's instructions. - 3.1.1.4.
+For OVC-HEVs, NOVC-HEVs and PEVs, exhaust emissions sampling and measurement of electric energy consumption shall begin for each applicable test cycle before or at the initiation of the vehicle start procedure and end at the conclusion of each applicable test cycle. - 3.1.1.5.
+For OVC-HEVs and NOVC-HEVs, gaseous emission compounds, shall be analysed for each individual test phase It is permitted to omit the phase analysis for phases where no combustion engine operates. - 3.1.1.6.
+Particle number shall be analysed for each individual phase and particulate matter emission shall be analysed for each applicable test cycle. - 3.1.2.
+Forced cooling as described in paragraph 2.7.2. of Sub-Annex 6 shall apply only for the charge-sustaining Type 1 test for OVC-HEVs in accordance with paragraph 3.2. of this Sub-Annex and for testing NOVC-HEVs in accordance with paragraph 3.3. of this Sub-Annex. - 3.2.
+OVC-HEVs - 3.2.1.
+Vehicles shall be tested under charge-depleting operating condition (CD condition), and charge-sustaining operating condition (CS condition). - 3.2.2.
+The applicable test sequence can be found in GNT_Overall_GNCAP_Test_Procedure.xlsx - 3.2.2.1.
+Option 1: charge-depleting Type 1 test with no subsequent charge-sustaining Type 1 test. - 3.2.2.2.
+Option 2: charge-sustaining Type 1 test with no subsequent charge-depleting Type 1 test. - 3.2.2.3.
+Option 3: charge-depleting Type 1 test with a subsequent charge-sustaining Type 1 test. - 3.2.2.4.
 Option 4: charge-sustaining Type 1 test with a subsequent charge-depleting Type 1 test.